Car Seat Safety: Your Guide to Safe Driving

-Without question, our children and infants are the most precious cargo that we travel with in our automobiles.
-As parents and guardians, we take every precaution necessary to ensure their safety, yet every year thousands of children are injured or killed in car accidents.
-This is primarily because three out of every four car seats are installed improperly.
-An improperly installed car seat can lead to devastating consequences, which can impact your family forever.
-It is important to not only know the law, but also to understand the best safety practices for your children.
+Without question, our children and infants are the most precious cargo when we drive our automobiles.
+As parents and guardians, we take every precaution necessary to ensure their safety, yet thousands of children are injured or killed in car accidents every year.
+This is primarily because almost half of all car seats are used incorrectly.
+An improperly installed car seat can lead to devastating consequences which can impact your family forever.
+It is important to not only know the law but also to understand the best safety practices for your children.

-Things to keep in mind: Your vehicle’s safety belts ARE NOT considered a child restraint system; a federally approved child restraint is considered a car seat that has an internal harness system.
-An appropriate child restraint is considered as having a high back or no back booster.
+Things to keep in mind: Your vehicle’s safety belts ARE NOT considered a child restraint system.
+A federally approved child restraint is a car seat that has an internal harness system.
+State law mandates the use of the appropriate car safety seat for your child passengers.
 Failure to follow these laws can result in fines or other consequences.

 The law in New York State requires the following:

-- Update Effective November 2019: Children from birth to 2 years of age must remain rear facing.
-There are 2 different rear facing seats that will allow a parent to easily comply with this law:
+- Update Effective October 2022: Children from birth to 2 years of age must be in a rear-facing safety seat.
+There are 2 different rear-facing seats that will allow a parent/guardian to easily comply with this law:

 - Infant Seat: This seat is used for newborns and children up to 35 lbs. in many cases.
-It has a base that remains in the seat, with a carry handle that allows easy removal from the base as well as putting the seat back into the base.
+It has a base that remains in the seat, with a carry handle that allows easy removal from the base as well as placing the seat into the base.

-- Children under the age of 4 MUST be restrained, or sitting in while buckled, a federally approved car seat.
+- All children under the age of 4 must ride in a child safety seat.

-In addition to obeying the law, the following tips can help you achieve the best practice for car seat safety:
+In addition to obeying the law, the following tips can help you achieve the best practices for car seat safety:

 - Children should remain in each car seat or booster seat until they outgrow the weight and/or height of each seat.

-- While the law says a child at ages 4, 5, 6 and 7 can be in a booster seat, the best practice is to keep a child in a 5-point harness, as long as the child can fit with their weight and/or height.
+- While the law says a child at ages 4 through 7 can be in a booster seat, the best practice is to keep a child in a 5-point harness so long as the child can comfortably fit.

 If you, or someone you know, has been injured in an automobile accident, please contact the experienced attorneys of Martin Harding & Mazzotti, LLP to discuss your rights.
 Don’t wait, click the “Live Chat Now” button to the left or call Martin, Harding & Mazzotti, LLP at 1800LAW1010 (1.800.529.1010).